How to get the most out of online dating

 Some people enjoy online dating from the get-go, but others might be unsure of how to use it.
 Experiences vary, and sometimes people might take time off from online dating or delete it altogether if it feels a bit too overwhelming, and that’s okay.
 Although not all experiences on a dating app will be amazing, it is important that overall you find the experience positive rather than negative.
 Dating is meant to be enjoyable and if you find it is getting you down or impacting your mental health, it can be helpful to take a break from using dating apps.

 Whether you are considering using online dating or have been using it for a while, check out some tips below for making the most of your experience.

 If you decide to put yourself out there and try online dating, think about what you’re looking for before you sign up.
 Are you looking for a partner, or are you looking for something more casual?
 Or are you unsure of what you want, and want to see how things go?

 Knowing where you stand before you make an online dating profile can help you feel more confident in yourself.
-Some apps might also let you say publicly what you are looking for.
+It can also help you choose the right app for you.
+Some apps are for people looking for relationships and others can be for causal dating or those looking for hookups.
+Some apps also let you say on your profile what you are looking for.
 This way you can hopefully match with people in the same frame of mind as you.

 Pick your apps wisely

 Once you have a better idea of where you stand, shop around and see what different apps promote themselves as.
 Some apps are known for more casual dating, while others are more focused on finding committed partners for people.
 Some apps are also specifically for LGBTQAI+ people or people with specific interests.